 You may be given other medicines to prevent certain side effects of albendazole, or certain effects that can result when the parasites die within your body.

-Use this medicine for the full prescribed length of time.
-Your symptoms may improve before the infection is completely cleared.
-Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
+Use albendazole for the full prescribed length of time, even if your symptoms quickly improve.
+Skipping doses can increase your risk of infection that is resistant to medication.
 Albendazole will not treat a viral infection such as the flu or a common cold.

 Store at room temperature away from moisture and heat.

 What happens if I miss a dose?

 Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
 Do not take two doses at one time.

 What happens if I overdose?

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 Avoid being near people who are sick or have infections.
 Tell your doctor at once if you develop signs of infection.

 Albendazole side effects